CHICAGO FOR CHICAGOANS

 Don't see your question listed here?
 Check out our general FAQ page or contact us directly.

 • How much will it cost?
 That depends on a few different factors!
-Guided tours and lectures start at $200 per hour, with flexible rates for nonprofit organizations, students, artists, and community groups.
-To help cover our organization's administrative costs and ensure history is accessible to all, we charge higher rates for private groups, corporate clients, and for-profit entities.
+Guided tours and lectures start at $150 per hour, plus an additional administrative fee of 7.5-25%.
+To help cover our organization's administrative costs and ensure history is accessible to all, we charge higher rates for private groups, corporate clients, and for-profit entities, and assess lower fees for small community groups and nonprofits like ours.
 Additional gratuity is always appreciated, and your donations are tax-deductible.
 Please contact us for a quote.

 • Can we shorten, change, or alter an existing tour or event?
 We are able to keep our costs low by reusing content we are already comfortable presenting.
-Modifying events may accrue an additional fee for planning and development.
+Requests to modify existing content or develop new content typically accrue an additional fee for research, planning and development.

 Proudly powered by Weebly